Get Home Bags and Get Home Plans during a Crisis

 1.)
-Have a case or more of bottled water in the trunk or back of the vehicle.
+Have a case or more of water in the trunk or back of the vehicle.
 You would of course carry the bottles in your pack as you hit the trail for home.
 Protect from freezing by wrapping in newspaper and putting inside Styrofoam coolers or other insulated coolers designed for vehicles.

 Other Needed Essentials